chloergu/startup/notes.md

 To embed with HTML from YouTube, you need to go to share and then embed.

-I have added both the html and css versions of simon to my startup website.
+*I have added the css version of simon to my startup website.